 Bunga Bunga, Battersea and Covent Garden

 Why: Karaoke!
 Pizza!
 Bingo!
-Bunga Bunga (located in Battersea and Covent Garden) is a one-stop shop for fun and good food.
-There's loads going at this Italian joint, but it would be silly not mention the pizza, which has been given the thumbs up by us, loaded with indulgent toppings and made fresh to order.
-Plus the cocktail list is buzzing with crazy concoctions such as the Fiat 500, a life-sized sharer, featuring Belvedere Pink Grapefruit vodka, which will have you singing.
+Bunga Bunga is a one-stop-shop for fun and good food.
+There's loads going at this Italian joint, but it would be silly not to mention the pizza, which has been given the thumbs up by us, loaded with indulgent toppings and made fresh to order.
+Plus, the cocktail list is buzzing with crazy concoctions such as the Fiat 500, a life-sized sharer, featuring Campari and peach liqueur, which will have you singing.

 Dans Le Noir, Farringdon